MoliseMG/Udacity-Capstone-Project-Proposal/proposal.md

 * Provided data is already split into test and training datasets

 **Model Training and Evaluation**
-* Build an ensemble model that consists of three models being catboost, LSTM and XGBoost model.
+* Build an ensemble model that consists of three models being catboost, LightGBM and XGBoost model.
 * Select the best ensemble model based on accuracy after hyper-parameter tuning.

 ### Reference